eaklamanu/eaklamanu.github.io/src/data/about.md

 #Intro
 I believe life is simple.
 Some of its biggest questions often have simple yet profound answers: Why am I here?
-What is a successful life?
+What is true success?
 I am a Christian.
 I believe our purpose on earth is to glorify God, and I strive to let that shape how I live and work.
-I am also a quintessential introvert who enjoys simulating and evaluating conversations, ideas, and problems in my head — you might say I carry a “model of the world” within me.
+I am an introvert with a prolific imagination.
 If you’d like to talk about faith, ideas, or engineering, I’d be glad to connect with you [here](mailto:elormaklamanu626@gmail.com) .

 #My Journey